secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 Team Members can take compassionate leave for other relatives (for example, cousins, aunts and uncles) if they are a member of the employee's household or if their employer agrees.

 This leave runs concurrently with GitLab PTO.
-Team members should select `Bereavement Leave` in PTO by Roots to ensure that leave entitlements are properly tracked.
+Team members should select `Bereavement Leave` in PTO by Deel to ensure that leave entitlements are properly tracked.

 </details>